Multiplicity of topological systems: Subshifts with linear growth complexity

 It follows from Theorem \ref{mubo} and Lemma \ref{compa} that any ergodic measure has (ergodic) multiplicity bounded by $2k$.
 In fact we may refine this result as follows: \begin{thm} Let $X$ be an aperiodic subshift with $\liminf_{n\to \infty}\frac{p_X(n)}{n}\le k$.
 Then

 \end{thm}

-In order to prove Theorem \ref{last}, we first recall some notations and then show two lemma for general aperiodic subshifts.
+In order to prove Theorem \ref{last}, we first recall some notations and then show two lemmas for general aperiodic subshifts.
+We have learned from the referee that some parts of our proofs overlap with results in \cite{creutz2023measuretheoretically}\cite{espinoza2023structure}.
 Let $(Y,\sigma)$ be an aperiodic subshift.
 For two finite words $w$ and $v$, we denote by $N(w|v)$ the number of times that $w$ appears as a subword of $v$.
 Also, We define $d(w|v)=N(w|v)/|v|$.
 For a generic point $x$ of a measure $\mu$, we have

 where $x_1^n=x_1x_2\dots x_n$.
 For a finite word $v$, we denote by $v^{\otimes m}=\underbrace{vv \dots v}_{m \text{ times}}$.
 For a finite word $w$, we denote by

 where $|w|$ is the length of $w$ and $\bar{w}\in \mathcal{A}^\Z$ is the periodization of $w$, i.e. $w^{\otimes \infty}$. \\